-This Seafood Medley with White Wine and Garlic Sauce Recipe or Pasta Frutti di Mare is a mix of seafood that’s cooked in a lemon garlic sauce and based upon a classic Mediterranean recipe.
+This Seafood Medley with White Wine and Garlic Sauce Recipe or Pasta Frutti di Mare is a tasty mix of seafood that’s cooked in a lemon garlic sauce and based upon a classic Mediterranean recipe.

 If you were to ask me what is my absolute favorite seafood recipe, it would have to be this one: Seafood Medley Recipe made with white wine and garlic sauce.
 It’s decadent, delicious and ohhhh so easy to make, that’s ready in 15 minutes or less–pasta included.